Judge lifts veil on New York City police discipline records

 The ruling leading someone on the call to shout: “Whoa!”

+Failla said the temporary restraining order will stay in effect until 2 p.m.
+Monday while the unions appeal.

-The watchdog agency, the Civilian Complaint Review Board, said it plans to allow the public to search officer histories on its website now that the order has been lifted.
+The watchdog agency, the Civilian Complaint Review Board, said it plans to allow the public to search officer histories on its website once the order is lifted.
 The police department, which also probes complaints through its internal affairs bureau, plans to post information about departmental disciplinary charges against officers on its website, Failla said.

+Organizations that have long championed police reform lauded the ruling.
+Legal Aid Society lawyer Corey Stoughton said Failla’s decision “rightfully rejects the police unions’ baseless attempts to undermine the Legislature’s decisive repeal of Police Secrecy Law 50-a and to continue hiding records of police discipline and misconduct.”

+A spokesperson for the unions did not immediately comment on the decision other than to say that they will be challenging it in the 2nd Circuit Court of Appeals.

-Failla’s decision reverses the order she issued after the unions sued the city on July 15 to block Mayor Bill de Blasio from making good on a promise to post a database of misconduct complaints online.
+Failla’s decision reversed the order she issued after the unions sued the city on July 15 to block Mayor Bill de Blasio from making good on a promise to post a database of misconduct complaints online.
 She heard arguments on the matter on Tuesday.
 Failla took over the case when it was transferred from state court.

 The Police Benevolent Association, representing New York City police officers, and other public safety unions focused primarily on blocking the release of complaints deemed unsubstantiated or unfounded, and matters in which officers were exonerated or a settlement was reached.